Pineal Gland

 More common levels of stress-induced catecholamines may overwhelm inadequate pineal defenses in psychosis, thus producing too much DMT.
 This DMT then brings on or wors-ens symptoms in psychotic patients.

-Strassman extends the pineal-DMT hypothesis to psychopathology, arguing that a compromised pineal security system under stress may be the biochemical mechanism underlying psychotic symptoms.
+Strassman extends the pineal-DMT hypothesis to psychopathology, arguing that a compromised pineal barrier in psychotic individuals allows pathological DMT accumulation, linking the gland’s security system to the etiology of hallucination and delusion.

 Strassman, Rick, DMT: The Spirit Molecule, 2001supporting